dladd/pyFormex/user/pyformex-user-meeting-10.rst

   to Gianluca's meshing tools, resulting in a splendid meshing tool.
   Parts of it will be included in future pyFormex versions.

-- interactive drawing tools (currently under development), applied to hexahedral meshing of bifurcations.
+- interactive drawing tools (currently under development,see above), applied to hexahedral meshing of bifurcations.
 Expect more from this in future.

 Varia
 =====

-- The pyFormex meeting starts being to long.
-Need for time schedule.

 Date of the next meeting